barryclark/jekyll-now/_posts/2016-10-08-hack-school-session-1.md

 ---
 layout: post
-title: Hack School Session 1
+title: Hack School Session 1 (Introduction to HTML and CSS)
 ---

 We all hope you enjoyed your first Hack School session!
 As part of our